 I’m sitting opposite Laura Bingham in her kitchen, unsuccessfully pushing away one of her enormous, drooling Newfoundland dogs.
 She looks up from a steaming mug of coffee and smiles, her eyes gleaming.

-“I’m thinking of doing a world-first decent,” she tells me.
+“I’m thinking of doing a world-first deScent,” she tells me.

 “It’s the third largest river in South America.
 We can eat what we find in the forest and fish from the river every day.
 There are jaguars, piranha and little caiman.
 It will be like Pocahontas, just in real life.”